JonnyPickard/react-audio-player/README.md

 ### [Chromatic By Storybook](https://www.chromatic.com/) - Hosting + Component Explorer

-Mainly testing this out to see how the figma integration works.
+I wanted to try this with figma integration to see how it works.

 To deploy you need an `.env` file at root containing: